copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 }
 ```

-The `InputHandlerScope` DSL is able to update the ViewModel State, post Events, start sideEffects, and call any other
+The `InputHandlerScope` DSL is able to update the ViewModel State, post Events, start sideJobs, and call any other
 suspending functions within the Input queue.

 ### Event Handler